computoms/computoms.github.io/_posts/2019-07-23-data-storage-random-access-memories.md

 {% include figure.html image="images/posts/05_DRAM-Cell.png" caption="DRAM Cell." %}

 This consists of what is called a memory cell.
+Storing a bit -- 1 or 0 -- means charging or discharging the capacitor in this memory cell.
+To read the content of a cell, the transistor is opened and the capacitor current charge is read.
 These memory cells are usually arranged in a rectangle that can go to thousands of cells in width and height.

 Due to inherant characteristics of capacitors, these devices are prone to electrical leakage and easily discharge over time.
 This has to be compensated by constantly re-writing the data stored in a DRAM.
 This is usually done every tenth of miliseconds (see the [JEDEC standard](https://www.jedec.org)).